harshamarupudi56/PyBDC/Doc/gui.rst

 The Hernandez heterogeneous text file contains columns for the photon energy values, and the different volume glandular fractions (V1, V3, and V5).
 The coefficients range are in units of mGy/mGy and range from 9 to 70 keV with a step size of 1.

-The Sarno monoergentic DgN text file contains columns for the different breast diameters, the glandularity, and the breast height value.
+The Sarno monoenergetic  DgN text file contains columns for the different breast diameters, the glandularity, and the breast height value.
 The DgN coefficients are in units of mGy/mGy.
 Lastly, the Sarno polyenergetic DgN text file contains columns for the HVL lengths, the different breast diameters, the glandularity, and the breast heights.

 The Sechopoulos DgN text file contains a column for the breast diameter, breast length, and the different glandularities.
 The coefficients are in units of mGy/mGy.